greatmaxix/int-gag/docs/FunctionalSpecification.md

 ## Use Cases

-the user will login in the system, and then the user will see some feed on the dashboard. the user can double click on a photo to like the photo so the user will see how many ppl liked this photo before.
+The user will see some feed on the dashboard. in order to add posts or comment the user will have to login in first. the user can double click on a photo to like the photo so the user will see how many ppl liked this photo before.

 -adding a post:
 the user can write a post/meme into the his own page and it will show on other users feed page.